- I Am...

 Credits by Exam: CLEP and NYU Language Tests can help you save time and money on your way to a degree by earning credit for what you already know.

-Multiple Ways to Take Classes: This summer and fall, take classes in three ways:
+Multiple Ways to Take Classes: At HCCC, students take classes in three ways:

-On-Ground: Classes meet at one of our campus locations.
-Everyone must wear a mask and practice social distancing.
+On-Ground: Classes meet at one of our three locations.

 Remote: Classes meet virtually at specific times using WebEx or Canvas Conferencing.